Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Abstract

 \section{Abstract}

-In image editing employing diffusion models, it is crucial to preserve the reconstruction quality of the original image while changing its style.
-Although existing methods ensure reconstruction quality through optimization, a drawback of these is the significant amount of time required for optimization.
-In this paper, we propose \textbf{negative-prompt inversion}, a method capable of achieving equivalent reconstruction solely through forward propagation without optimization, thereby enabling much faster editing processes.
-We experimentally demonstrate that the reconstruction quality of our method is comparable to that of existing methods, allowing for inversion at a resolution of 512 pixels and with 50 sampling steps within approximately 5 seconds, which is more than 30 times faster than null-text inversion.
-Reduction of the computation time by the proposed method further allows us to use a larger number of sampling steps in diffusion models to improve the reconstruction quality with a moderate increase in computation time.
+In image editing employing diffusion models, it is crucial to preserve the reconstruction fidelity to the original image while changing its style.
+Although existing methods ensure reconstruction fidelity through optimization, a drawback of these is the significant amount of time required for optimization.
+In this paper, we propose \textbf{negative-prompt inversion}, a method capable of achieving equivalent reconstruction solely through forward propagation without optimization, thereby enabling ultrafast editing processes.
+We experimentally demonstrate that the reconstruction fidelity of our method is comparable to that of existing methods, allowing for inversion at a resolution of 512 pixels and with 50 sampling steps within approximately 5 seconds, which is more than 30 times faster than null-text inversion.
+Reduction of the computation time by the proposed method further allows us to use a larger number of sampling steps in diffusion models to improve the reconstruction fidelity with a moderate increase in computation time.